All Episodes

 So most people like you, Jeff, think the president totally lied and made things up because that's what's been planted by people who don't want the president to succeed.

-And the administration has just sat around while a whole lot of this has gone on and it has not, it has not been uh been challenged.
+And the administration has just sat around while a whole lot of this has gone on and it has not been challenged.

-The administration wasn't doing all it could make clear the reasons for this.
+The administration wasn't doing all it could to make clear the reasons for this.

-The administration has not even sufficiently stood up for itself to make the case that there was an Al-Qaeda Iraq connection.
+The administration has not even sufficiently stood up for itself to make the case that there was an al-Qaeda-Iraq connection, not Saddam and 9-11.

 Now, don't misunderstand me here.

-But they haven't stood up and even and even and even backed that up, even though they know it uh to be true.
+But they haven't stood up and even backed that up, even though they know it to be true.

 I can't, don't ask me to tell you why.

-I I can only speculate that Bush, as I said earlier, is just uncomfortable with uh anything that would uh anything he would say in public that would bring um disrespect uh or or something similar to the to the whole government.
+I can only speculate that Bush, as I said earlier, is just uncomfortable with anything he would say in public that would bring disrespect or something similar to the whole government.

-Because of all these things that were allowed to stand, which are not true, we have all this attention now focused on Rove, and it's uh it's a giant distraction.
+Because of all these things that were allowed to stand, which are not true, we have all this attention now focused on Rove, and it's a giant distraction.

-I know some of you are gonna say, well, hey, Rush, you know, this is actually kind of brilliant.
+I know some of you are going to say, well, hey, Rush, you know, this is actually kind of brilliant.

-And uh shut it down and just and and and beat it into the ground when it's obviously called for necessary.
+And shut it down and beat it into the ground when it's obviously called for and necessary.

 Don't go away.

-You're guiding light through times of trouble, confusion, murkiness, tumult, chaos, phony, scandals, and even a good times, Rushlin bought the EIB network.
+You're guiding light through times of trouble, confusion, murkiness, tumult, chaos, phony scandals, and even the good times, Rush Limbaugh, the EIB network.

-See, here's folks, this this is what's let me just open the frustration floodgates, all right?
+See, here's, folks, this is what's, let me just open the frustration floodgates, all right?

-If the if the Department of Justice, if somebody in the administration had simply revealed how politicized and fraudulent the whole Wilson trip was, at the preliminary investigation stage, there would have been no reason to have an independent prosecutor delve into how Plaim's status got leaked.
+If the Department of Justice, if somebody in the administration had simply revealed how politicized and fraudulent the whole Wilson trip was at the preliminary investigation stage, there would have been no reason to have an independent prosecutor delve into how claim status got leaked.

 He lied through his teeth about it.

-What in the world is this guy going over there to file this report in the first place?
+What in the world is this guy going over there to file this report in the first place when the vice president doesn't know he's going and when Tennant doesn't know he's going?

-How does a Democrat carry supporter end up with the opportunity to write this BS report, which undermines the whole Bush Iraq war policy?
+How does a Democrat Kerry supporter end up with the opportunity to write this BS report, which undermines the whole Bush-Iraq war policy?

-And then that uh icing on the cake comes back and and uh and gets this investigation started by acting outraged that his wife's name has been made public.
+And then for icing on the cake, he comes back and gets this investigation started by acting outraged that his wife's name has been made public.

 What's the real crime here?

-The real scandal here is that a lying sack of you know what, Kerry supporter, anti-Bush guy, has been lionized and made a big hero by the opposition party, the mainstream press, and the Democrats.
+The real scandal here is that a lying SACA, you know what, Kerry supporter, anti-Bush guy, has been lionized and made a big hero by the opposition party, the mainstream press and the Democrats.

 And they know he's lying.

-They know that he is the one who was it was sent over there by his wife.
+They know that he is the one who was sent over there by his wife.

 They know his report was a bunch of BS.

-So I I think, you know, I I don't know the the specifics beyond any more of this uh than what I've mentioned, but this some of the if this is just smelled for the longest, longest time, and there's nobody that I can remember in the administration who stepped forward to defend themselves or further to attack the credibility of their critics making these kinds of outrageous statements based on lies.
+And there's nobody that I can remember in the administration who's stepped forward to defend themselves or further to attack the credibility of their critics making these kinds of outrageous statements based on lies.

 And now they find themselves where they are.